bassagap/dify_jira/README.md

-# Jira RAG Integration
+# Jira-Dify Integration API

-This project provides integration between Jira and Dify RAG (Retrieval-Augmented Generation) system, allowing you to ingest Jira issues and JSON files into a Dify knowledge base.
+This API service integrates Jira with Dify, allowing you to ingest Jira issues into Dify's knowledge base for enhanced search and retrieval capabilities.

 ## Features

-- Ingest issues directly from Jira
+- Ingest Jira issues directly from Jira into Dify
-- Ingest issues from JSON files
+- Ingest Jira issues from JSON files
-- Support for both single JSON file and batch processing
+- Configure metadata for better search and filtering
-- Flexible command-line interface
-- Comprehensive logging
+- Swagger documentation for easy API exploration

 ## Prerequisites

-- Python 3.7+
+- Python 3.8+
+- Docker and Docker Compose
 - Jira account with API access
-- Dify account with API access
+- Dify instance (can be set up using the provided setup script)

-## Installation
+## Setup

 1. Clone the repository:
 ```bash